camptocamp/lyrx2sld/README.md

 # lyrx2sld
 REST service for the conversion of ArcGIS Pro styling (format .lyrx) to GeoServer (format .sld).
-The service encapsulates the [bridge-style](https://github.com/camptocamp/bridge-style) Python libary and runs in Docker
+The service encapsulates the [bridge-style](https://github.com/camptocamp/bridge-style) Python library and runs in Docker

 ## Local build and deploy
 ```